-Unfortunately, they didn’t test cashews or almonds but they did test peanuts.
+Unfortunately, they didn’t test either one but they did test peanuts.
 Peanuts finished 5th out of the six snack foods listed in the table above.
 Even though other studies have determined cashews and almonds are good snacks for satiety.

 In one study 42 people were given either almonds or crackers as a mid-morning snack two hours after eating breakfast.
 The serving sizes were equal between the two foods.
 The researchers found the people exhibited lower hunger and the desire to eat after eating the almonds 6.

-A study released recently found tree nuts, like cashews, does not stimulate weight gain even though they contain a good amount of calories.
+A study released recently found tree nuts does not stimulate weight gain even though they contain a good amount of calories.
 The researchers noted the ingestion of nuts can help in the control of satiety 7.